matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 Phone numbers (with their relatively short possible address space of 12 numbers), short email addresses, and addresses of both type that have been leaked in database dumps are more susceptible to hash reversal.

+Mediums and peppers are appended to the address as to prevent a common prefix for each plain-text string, which prevents attackers from pre-computing bits of a stream cipher.

 Additionally, this proposal does not stop an identity server from storing plain-text 3PIDs.
 There is a GDPR argument in keeping email addresses, such